idealparable/BibleQ/Laz_v_John.md

   Most later authors of portions of Scripture, including the other "toledoth sections," just referred to themselves in the third person, only rarely clarifying in-text that they're the ones authoring it.

-  This seems to be the other way they avoid seeming to claim too much personal honor, probably motivated based on the toledoth lines originally as oral accounts, later likely written in tablets and on skins (clay tablets are common to the Ancient Near East, typically with the signature lines at the end (colophons), and Jewish extrabiblical sources say that Moses wrote on animal skins; this may have been an early Egyptian tradition, which I think Abraham also adopted, as he visited Egypt and the section I think was authored by him), and eventually papyrus.
+  This seems to be the other way they avoid seeming to claim too much personal honor, probably motivated based on the need to use the toledoth lines as signatures for what were likely originally oral accounts, later likely written in tablets and on skins (clay tablets are common to the Ancient Near East, typically with the signature lines at the end (colophons), and Jewish extrabiblical sources say that Moses wrote on animal skins; this may have been an early Egyptian tradition, which I think Abraham also adopted, as he visited Egypt and the section I think was authored by him), and eventually papyrus.

   Note: I'm saying these individuals likely "authored" sections of Genesis, not "wrote" per se.